-By late March 2005, over one dozen indicted suspects remained at large.
-For most concerned parties, the short list comprises the top three suspects: former Bosnian Serb leaders Radovan Karadzic and Gen. Ratko Mladic; and former Croatian Gen. Ante Gotovina.
+By late April 2005, ten known indicted suspects remained at large.
+For most concerned parties, the short-list comprises the top three suspects: former Bosnian Serb leaders Radovan Karadzic and Gen. Ratko Mladic; and former Croatian Gen. Ante Gotovina.
 The indictments against Karadzic and Mladic charge the former Bosnian Serb leaders with genocide, crimes against humanity, and violations of the laws or customs of war as part of the Bosnian Serb campaign in 1991 to 1995 to control territory and drive out non-Serb populations.
 Gotovina is charged with crimes against humanity and violations of the laws or customs of war in relation to the 1995 Croatian "Storm" offensive against Croatian Serb-held territory in the Krajina region.

 Authorities in Belgrade, Sarajevo, and Zagreb insist they do not know the whereabouts of these suspects; ICTY and other international officials believe that local governments can do more than they have to bring about their arrest and capture, especially by going after their support networks.
 For example, ICTY Chief Prosecutor del Ponte has charged that Gen. Gotovina was "within reach" of Croatia's authorities and was allegedly spotted in the country as recently as mid-2004.
 She has also claimed that Belgrade has had knowledge about Gen. Mladic's whereabouts.
-Similarly, the Office of the High Representative in Bosnia has charged that some authorities in the Republika Srpska had supported and sheltered Gen. Mladic as recently as mid-2004.
+In April, Serbia and Montenegro Foreign Minister Draskovic stated that the security services knew where Mladic was.
+A subsequent Serbian news report quoted a former security source claiming that Mladic had been sheltered by the Serbian military in 2004.